-- 1. If a student fails to comply with any of the time requirements set forth herein with respect to completing and delivering the documents required to pursue one's appeal, to appear or to be represented at any hearing, or otherwise to meet one's other obligations under these procedures, then the last decision rendered on behalf of the college will stand as final, and all proceedings will be terminated.
+- 1. If a student fails to comply with any of the time requirements set forth herein with respect to completing and delivering the documents required to pursue his/her appeal, to appear or to be represented at any hearing, or otherwise to meet his/her other obligations under these procedures, then the last decision rendered on behalf of the college will stand as final, and all proceedings will be terminated.
 The college shall make every reasonable effort to comply with the timeliness requirements specified in the Student Code.
-The President shall investigate failures to comply with the timeliness requirements specified in the Student Codeand take appropriate action.
-The College's failure to meet any deadline shall not exempt the student from any sanctions under the Student Code. - 2.
-A student's decision to withdraw from school during a disciplinary proceeding shall not affect the College's right to continue the disciplinary process or impose sanctions.
+The President shall investigate failures to comply with the timeliness requirements specified in the Student Code and take appropriate action.
+The College's failure to meet any deadline shall not exempt the student from any sanctions under the Student Code. - A student's decision to withdraw from school during a disciplinary proceeding shall not affect the College's right to continue the disciplinary process or impose sanctions.

 Approved by Brunswick Community College Board of Trustees January 15, 1997.
 Amended May 26, 2011, June 28, 2013, June 26, 2015, April 20, 2017, and January 12, 2018.
+Procedures Revised by Brunswick Community College Board of Trustees April 17, 2025.